What are the opening hours?

 What is the Museum doing to make the site safe for visitors?

-We have introduced hand sanitising stations and social distancing at the Museum to ensure everyone feels safe.
+We continue to provide hand sanitising stations and recommend social distancing at the Museum to ensure everyone feels safe.

 The Museum team will be regularly cleaning the site to ensure the maximum level of safety for visitors at all times.